acfinspace/Spacelibraryoftales/docs/miyoshiakachi/flyingorflying.md

 # Flying or Flying

-> Entry for YC 119 New Eden Capsuleer Writing Contest.
+> Entry for YC119 New Eden Capsuleer Writing Contest.

 I live to fly.